In this article:

-Note: Cloning is useful when you're using the same Word doc with different content in the Letter Content and/or P.S Content fields.
+NOTE: Cloning is useful when you're using the same Word doc with different content in the Letter Content and/or P.S Content fields.
 If you're not using those fields, it's just as easy to create a new template with a similar Word file.

-Now open the template by clicking Edit:
+Now you can open the template by clicking Edit:

 The template consists of both the underlying Word doc as well as the content defined in the Letter Content pane (and optionally in the P.S.
 Content pane).

 For new users, we recommend placing all content into your Word doc, along with your merge fields.
 Over time, as you get more comfortable with using letter templates it may become useful to move certain pieces of that content into the Letter Content and/or P.S.
 Content fields (because then you can make change to sections of content without needing to upload a completely new file into your letter template):